xingjianleng/autoeval_baselines/README.md

 **NOTE: To access the test datasets and participate in the competition, please fill in the [Datasets Request Form](https://anu365-my.sharepoint.com/:b:/g/personal/u7136359_anu_edu_au/ERz4ANQ1A31PvJKgd3mNxr8B1F4e0zfaZL3P_NLOvKrivg?e=lG7mkL) and send the signed form to [the competition organiser](mailto:datacvchallenge2023@gmail.com;VDU2023@gmail.com).
 Failing to provide the form will lead to the revocation of the CodaLab account in the competition.**

-## Models
+## Classifiers being Evaluated
-In this competition, the models being evaluated are ResNet-56 and RepVGG-A0.
+In this competition, the classifiers being evaluated are ResNet-56 and RepVGG-A0.
 Both implementations can be accessed in the public repository at https://github.com/chenyaofo/pytorch-cifar-models.
 To utilize the models and load their pretrained weights, use the code provided.
 ```python
 import torch